The Message of Jesus offers hope.

-We anticipate everything getting progressively worse until things are so bleak, the return of Christ amounts to a rescue job, evacuating a browbeaten church from this God-forsaken planet, whipping us off to heavenly bliss, leaving the unbelieving on earth to be nuked along with the planet’s destruction.
+We anticipate everything getting progressively worse until things are so bleak, the return of Jesus amounts to a rescue job, evacuating a browbeaten church from this God-forsaken planet, whipping us off to heavenly bliss, leaving the unbelieving on earth to be nuked along with the planet’s destruction.
 (Or something to this effect, various timing of the rapture notwithstanding).

-Too frequently, Western believers in the twenty-first century default on their Kingdom mandate, banking instead on escape.
-Well, why bother if we blow this joint in the nick of time and we’re absolved from any responsibility for the planet?
+All too frequently, modern believers miss their Kingdom purpose as they bank on escape.
+“Well, why bother if we blow this joint in the nick of time and we’re absolved from any responsibility for the planet?
 Isn’t ol’ terra firma headed for the incinerator anyway?”
 (Spoiler alert: No, it’s not.)

-Sadly, we fail as witnesses of the Message of Jesus, neglect our responsibilities as custodians of this planet and botch our Kingdom mandate.
+Sadly, we fail as witnesses of the Message of Jesus, we neglect our responsibilities as custodians of this planet, and we botch our Kingdom mandate.

-A hopeful eschatology acknowledges that while evil people will continue to get worse and worse (2 Timothy 3:13), in a redemptive backlash of abounding grace (Romans 5:20), Jesus envisioned a prevailing ekklesia against which the kingdoms of this world fail (Matthew 16:18).
+A hopeful eschatology acknowledges that while evil people will continue to get worse and worse (2 Timothy 3:13), in a redemptive backlash of abounding grace (Romans 5:20), Jesus envisioned a prevailing ekklesia against which the systems of this world fail (Matthew 16:18).

 Jesus is coming back for His Bride, a glorious bride in her prime: “without spot or wrinkle” (Ephesians 5:27).
 His return consummates the increasingly fruitful work achieved by the ekklesia.

-We’re not escaping, we’re taking responsibility.
+So, we’re not escaping, we’re taking responsibility.
 We’re not evacuating; we’re fulfilling our God-given destiny to steward the earth.